kritiikkaaa/kritiikkaaa/README.md

 - 🌱 Currently learning Full Stack Development and Data Analysis
 - 🤖 Interested in AI, Machine Learning & NLP
 - 🚀 Love building real-world projects
-- 💡 Exploring new technologies every day
+- 💡 Not chasing perfection.
+Just chasing the next "How does this work?"

 ---